learnk8s/learnk8s.io/_blog/what-is-kubernetes/index.md

 {% include_relative tetris.html %}

-Having someone efficiently packing your infrastructure means that you get more computing for your money.

-You can do a lot more with a lot less.
+{% include tweet_this/index.html content="Having Kubernetes efficiently packing your infrastructure means that you get more computing for your money.
+You can do a lot more with a lot less." %}

 And your overall bill usage should decrease as a result of that.